klamma/ar-for-eu-book/_pages/chapters/tracking.md

 This way, a passive tracking setup is non-intrusive.
 In contrast to this, with active tracking the marker suit can be uncomfortable to wear and it can restrict movements due to the cables and battery.

-Generally, the high accuracy and a low latency of opto-electronical tracking systems are beneficial.
+The high accuracy and a low latency of opto-electronical tracking systems are beneficial.
 However, occlusion can create a problem.
 Since the technology is light-based, markers can only be tracked if they are visible to at least two cameras at once.
 Challenges arise from the fact that one marker alone can only convey positional data but not the orientation of the target.